-In addition to being the most-watched game of the calendar year, the Super Bowl is also the most heavily wagered.
-From sharp bettors to casual players who only bet once in a while, they all line up to place some bets on the “big game.”
+In addition to being the most-watched game of the calendar year, the Super Bowl is also the most heavily bet on.
+From sharp bettors to casual players who only bet once in a while, we all line up to place some bets on the “big game.”

 All of those choices can seem a bit overwhelming at first glance, as can betting on the Super Bowl itself.
 Beyond trying to choose the potential winner of the game, there are all kinds of options on the Super Bowl betting menu.

 So, how can you legally place bets online?
 Where are the best places to wager?
 What are the best types of bets to consider?
 Why is the Super Bowl such a big deal?